 - For accounts with deposits of $10,000 or more, there's a flat advisory fee of 1% per year.

 - Titan is not a hedge fund, but it operates similarly.
-The difference is that your money is never pooled and stays in your individual account.
+The difference is that your money is never pooled and stays in your separately managed account — clients own the fractional shares of each company.

-- Why does Titan Invest only use 20 stocks?
+- Why does Titan only use 20 stocks?

 - Titan prefers to focus on stocks it identifies as “compounders” for all client portfolios.